nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Do note that the directory (and by extension, the files) will be created in your terminal's **current working directory**.
 Thus, it is highly recommended for you to create a new directory with the WerkIt!
-JAR file inside it, and running the application from the directory.
+JAR file inside it, and run the application from the directory.

 When you launch WerkIt! in subsequent sessions, please ensure that you run it from the same directory that you did when starting WerkIt! for the first time.